cloudberrydb/bootcamp/101-cbdb-tutorials/create-and-prepare-database.md

 > **Info:**
 >
 > Database schema is a named container for a set of database objects, including tables, data types, and functions.
 One database can have multiple schemas.
 Objects in the schema are referenced by prefixing the object name with the schema name, separated with a period.
-For example, the person table in the employee schema is written employee.person.
+For example, the `person` table in the `employee schema` is written as `employee.person`.
 >
 > The schema provides a namespace for the objects it contains.
 If the database is used for multiple applications, each with its own schema, the same table name can be used in each schema.
 For example, `employee.person` is a different table than `customer.person`.
 Both tables can be accessed in the same query as long as they are with accordingly schema name.
 >
 > The database contains a schema search path including a list of schema names.
 The first schema in the search path is also the schema where new objects are created when no schema is specified.
 The default search path is user,public, so by default, each object you create belongs to a schema associated with your login name.

 1. Change to the directory containing the `faa` data and scripts.